Weight lifting straps are a great way of increasing your grip on barbells, dumbbells, and pretty many other pieces of gym kit.

 Whilst there are many exercises that can benefit from extra grip strength, most don’t require the assistance of straps.
 However, below are some of the most commonly performed exercises that really do get the full benefit from using them.

-What types of materials are best for lifting straps?
+What types of material are best for lifting straps?

 There are typically three types of material used for gym straps, and as usual, they all come with their pros and cons.